amwmedia/infect.js/README.md

 ```

 ### Assignment
-As a simple way to reference your dependencies, you can pull them out and assign individual strains to variables.
+As a simple way to reference your dependencies, you can pull them out and assign individual dependencies to variables.
 This is not recommended as it breaks the consistancy of your code, but it is possible so I wanted to show an example of usage.

 ```javascript
 var log = infect('Logger');